likhithIonic/Starter_app_part-5/README.md

 * **Name:** The name of the automation.
 * **Git Branch:** The branch you'd like to trigger the automation from (ex: master).
 Note: The asterisk (\*) will match anything.
 * **Automation Type:**  Since, we are doing automation for android, select Package build.
-* **Environments:** You can include any enviroments that can be used by this automations.
+* **Environments:** You can include any environments that can be used by this automation.
 Donot select any environments for now.
 * **Native configuration:** You can include any Native configuration that can be used by this automations.
 Donot select any Native configuration for now.

 ![Appflow](images/img5_2.png)